 For that matter, how can you spot a scam product, because there are plenty of low-quality hearing aids out there?
-Consider these seven facts to help you made informed hearing aid choices.
+Here are seven things to consider when choosing hearing aids.

 1. You Need Professional Help

-It is very common to lose some of your hearing ability as you age.
+It is common to lose some of your hearing as you age.
 In fact, about one in every three people over the age of 65 does suffer a decrease in their hearing, according to the Hearing Loss Association of America.
 You shouldn’t just assume you are one of them and start shopping for hearing aids, though.
-Start with a trip to your doctor for an ear exam and a professional hearing test.
+Start with a trip to a hearing specialist for an ear exam and a professional hearing test.
 The test will come in handy if you do need to purchase hearing aids.

 2. Size Isn’t Everything

 Small hearing aids aren’t necessarily the most practical choice, and larger ones also don’t automatically have more power.
 In the world of hearing aids, size is a very relative thing.
 Size is determined in part by what your hearing test reveals.
 Some types (and levels) of hearing loss require a more powerful, larger model, and that should be your first consideration.
 After all, if the hearing aid doesn’t address your hearing loss, why would you get it in the first place.

 3. No Two People Have the Same Hearing Needs

 It’s okay to ask around to see what brands and models other people like but keep it in perspective.
 Choosing a hearing aid is a unique experience, so what works for one person may not be right for you.
 When you do query others, focus more on features.
 Ask what features they like best and why what they wish they had gotten and what they could live without – this is information you can use as you shop.

 4. You Need a Warranty & Ongoing Help